dctanner/dctanner.github.io/content/blog/your-rag-may-not-need-a-vector-store/your-rag-may-not-need-a-vector-store.md

 tags:
 ---

 When building a RAG pipeline you'll probably reach for a vector store to store embeddings of document chunks, which are then retrieved and put into context at query time.
 This works well if your users are asking single fact queries where the answer can be found in a relevant document chunk.
-But if you just want to ask more complex questions where the answer requires information, spread across the whole document or across multiple documents, retreiveing chunks often leaves out critical information and can lead to inaccurate responses.
+But if your users want to ask more complex questions where the answer requires information spread across the whole document or across multiple documents, retreiveing chunks often leaves out critical information and can lead to inaccurate responses.

-Relying on document chunks has been a great solution to add knowledge to LLMs with limited context windows.
-But context windows have grown massively over the past year, with the leading LLMs supporting over 200,000 token context windows.
+Relying on document chunks has been a great solution to add knowledge to LLMs with a limited context window.
+But context windows have grown massively over the past year, with the leading LLMs supporting context windows reaching 1M tokens.
 This opens the door to new approaches to RAG which are less constrained by context.

 ## Whole document querying RAG

 Instead of retrieving document chunks, I've had success retreiving and querying whole documents.
-The result is that all the knowledge in a document is included.
-Queries like 'summarize xyz' yield a full and complete summary without risk of missing important details.
+Queries like 'summarize xyz document ' or 'compare document abc to xyz' yield a full and complete summary without risk of missing important details.

-When does this work?
-This approach works best if your documents are all of the same type or can be put into categories.
-It works especially well if the user queries include enough information to locate the specific document(s) the question is for.or
+When does this appraoch work?
+This approach works best if your documents are all of the same type or can be put into categories, and if the user queries include enough information to locate the specific document(s) the question is for.

 For example, if your documents are client contracts, each may have a client name, date and contract type.
-If a user asks 'Summarize the most recent contract with Acme Inc?' we have enough information to find this document, and then use the whole document as context to fully answer their request.
+If a user asks 'Summarize the most recent contract with Acme Inc?' we have enough information to find this document, and then use the whole document as context to fully answer their question.

 Querying whole documents like this calls for a different RAG workflow than the common single step chunk-retrieve-query workflow.
-Retrieving whole documents and putting them straight into the context could fill up even the largest context windows.
+Retrieving whole documents and putting them straight into the context could fill up even a large context window.

-Instead, we can leverage the function/tool calling ability of many LLMs to create sub-queries to query each document.
+Instead, we can leverage the function/tool calling ability of many LLMs to create sub-queries to query each document, which can be executed in parallel.
 We can even make use of cheaper and faster LLMs for these sub-queries which have to process the complete documents.

 What does this look like in practice?

 ### Create document query functions

-In the example above, we would need to be able to locate and query a client contract document.
+In the client contracts example, we would need to be able to locate and query a client contract document.
 We can create a function which takes several search filters, retrieves the full text of the top matching document, and then calls an LLM (e.g. gpt-3.5-turbo) with the full document text and the query.
 The fuction should accept the filters required to find the document e.g.: client name, date range, contract type.
-Plus a 'query' param which is the query to send to the LLM with the full document text.
+Plus a query param which is the query to send to the LLM with the full document text.

-There's no right way to search for these documents, you could use SQL, Elastic or even embeddings.
-The key thing is it should be able handle fuzzy search filters, e.g. for the client name and contract type.
+There's no set way to search for these documents, you could use SQL, Elastic or even embeddings.
+The key thing is it should be able handle fuzzy search filters for certain params, e.g. for the client name in this case.

-Here's an example of this function:
+Here's an example of this function in Python:

 ```python
 def query_client_contract(client_name: str, document_type: str, from_date: str = None, to_date: str = None, query: str):